-While tackling optimization within manufacturing process, engineers face uncertainty with regards to design variables and problem parameters from various sources.
+While tackling optimization within manufacturing process, engineers face uncertainty that needs to be quantified and handled to attain true product performance improvements.

-In many engineering problems design parameters may be uncertain: tolerances, fluctuating operating conditions, etc. These uncertainties impact the optimization process both in terms of reliability (i.e. the probability that a certain design will not fail to meet a predefined criterion or performance function) and in terms of robustness ( i.e. the stability of an optimization outcome against the variations in the input parameters).
+In many engineering problems design parameters may be uncertain: tolerances, fluctuating operating conditions, etc. These uncertainties impact the design process both in terms of reliability (i.e. the probability that a certain design will not fail to meet a predefined criterion or performance function) and in terms of robustness of the optimal solution ( i.e. the stability of an optimization outcome against the variations in the input parameters).
 In these circumstances, traditional optimization techniques tend to "over-optimize", producing solutions that perform well at the design point, but have poor off-design characteristics.